jayminwest/TeachNicheOfficial/ai_docs/core/DOCUMENTATION_USAGE.md

 4. Write tests before implementing any code (TDD)
    - Start with basic unit and component tests
    - Add integration tests for component interactions
-   - Include end-to-end tests with Playwright that verify third-party API integrations
+   - Include end-to-end tests with Playwright that verify third-party API integrations with Firebase, GCP, and other services
 5. Implement following documented standards
 6. Ensure all tests pass
 7. Update documentation if necessary